Mike Nichols: 1960–1970: Broadway debut and film breakthrough

-After the professional split with May, Nichols went to Vancouver, British Columbia, to work in the theater directing a production of Oscar Wilde's The Importance of Being Earnest and acted in a revival of George Bernard Shaw's St. Joan.
+After the professional split with May, Nichols went to Vancouver, British Columbia, to work in the theater, directing a production of Oscar Wilde's The Importance of Being Earnest and acting in a revival of George Bernard Shaw's St. Joan.
 In 1963, Nichols was chosen to direct Neil Simon's play Barefoot in the Park.
 He realized at once that he was meant to be a director, saying in a 2003 interview: "On the first day of rehearsal, I thought, 'Well, look at this.
 Here is what I was meant to do.'
 I knew instantly that I was home".
-Barefoot in the Park was a big hit, running for 1530 performances and earning Nichols a Tony Award for his direction.
+Barefoot in the Park was a big hit, running for 1,530 performances and earning Nichols a Tony Award for his direction.

 This began a series of highly successful plays on Broadway (often from works by Simon) that would establish his reputation.
 After directing an off-Broadway production of Ann Jellicoe's The Knack, Nichols directed Murray Schisgal's play Luv in 1964.
 Again the show was a hit and Nichols won a Tony Award (shared with The Odd Couple).
 In 1965 he directed another play by Neil Simon, The Odd Couple.
 The original production starred Art Carney as Felix Ungar and Walter Matthau as Oscar Madison.
 The play ran for 966 performances and won Tony Awards for Nichols, Simon and Matthau.
-Overall, Nichols won nine Tony Awards: including six for Best Director of either a play or a musical, one for Best Play, and one for Best Musical.
+Overall, Nichols won nine Tony Awards, including six for Best Director of either a play or a musical, one for Best Play, and one for Best Musical.

 Who's Afraid of Virginia Woolf?

 In 1966, Nichols was a star stage director and Time magazine called him "the most in-demand director in the American theatre."
-Although he had no experience in filmmaking, after befriending Elizabeth Taylor and Richard Burton, Warner Bros. invited Nichols to direct a screen adaptation of Edward Albee's Who's Afraid of Virginia Woolf? starring Elizabeth Taylor, Richard Burton, George Segal, and Sandy Dennis for which he received a fee of $400,000.
+Although he had no experience in filmmaking, after he befriended Elizabeth Taylor and Richard Burton, Warner Bros. invited Nichols to direct a screen adaptation of Edward Albee's Who's Afraid of Virginia Woolf?, starring Taylor, Burton, George Segal, and Sandy Dennis, for which he received a fee of $400,000.
 The film was critically acclaimed, with critics calling Nichols "the new Orson Welles", and a financial success, the number 1 film of 1966.

 The film was considered groundbreaking for having a level of profanity and sexual innuendo unheard of at that time.
 It won five Academy Awards and garnered thirteen nominations (including Nichols's first nomination for Best Director), earning the distinctions of being one of only two films nominated in every eligible category at the Oscars (the other being Cimarron), and the first film to have its entire credited cast nominated for acting Oscars.
 It also won three BAFTA Awards and was later ranked No. 67 in AFI's 100 Years ...
 100 Movies (10th Anniversary Edition).